intel/neural-compressor/examples/tensorflow/image_recognition/keras_models/resnet50_fashion/quantization/ptq/README.md

 Step-by-Step
 ============

-This document is used to list steps of reproducing TensorFlow keras Intel® Neural Compressor tuning zoo result.
+This document is used to list steps of reproducing TensorFlow keras model resnet50_fashion quantization and benchmark using Intel® Neural Compressor.
 This example can run on Intel CPUs and GPUs.